couchbase/cbft/IDEAS.md

 it's the responsibility of the different Feed implementations to implement backoff strategies.

-A Manager is a collection of LIndex'es, Streams, and Feeds.
-It has the mapping of buckets and vbuckets/partitions to LIndexes/Streams/Feeds.
+A Manager is a collection of PIndex'es, Streams, and Feeds.
+It has the mapping of buckets and vbuckets/partitions to PIndexes/Streams/Feeds.
 A Manager singleton will be that single "global" object in a cbft process rather than having many global variables.
-A Manager has API to list, setup, teardown and pause LIndexes, Streams and Feeds.
-When a new logical "full text index" is created for a bucket, for example, the Manager will assign partitions/vbuckets to LIndexes and hook up all the relevant StreamRequests channels between Feeds and LIndexes.
-A Manager, then, decides the 1-to-1, 1-to-N, N-to-1, N-to-M fan-in-out assignment of partitions to LIndexes.
+A Manager has API to list, setup, teardown and pause PIndexes, Streams and Feeds.
+When a new logical "full text index" is created for a bucket, for example, the Manager will assign partitions/vbuckets to PIndexes and hook up all the relevant StreamRequests channels between Feeds and PIndexes.
+A Manager, then, decides the 1-to-1, 1-to-N, N-to-1, N-to-M fan-in-out assignment of partitions to PIndexes.
 A snapshot of this mapping might need to be stored durably (gometa?).
 A part of this mapping might actually be a list of known or expected cbft nodes.

-A Queryer can query against one or more LIndexes (perhaps even one day to remote LIndexes by communicating with remote Queryers).
-Initially, perhaps it can only do just a single LIndex, but the API should be multi-LIndex ready.
+A Queryer can query against one or more PIndexes (perhaps even one day to remote PIndexes by communicating with remote Queryers).
+Initially, perhaps it can only do just a single PIndex, but the API should be multi-PIndex ready.

 A HTTP/REST (and next-generation protocol / green-stack) networking layer sits on top of all of it for index mgmt and querying endpoints that clients can access.
-During a query, this networking layer accesses a Manager for the relevant mapping and invokes the Queryer with the LIndexes that need to be accesses.
+During a query, this networking layer accesses a Manager for the relevant mapping and invokes the Queryer with the PIndexes that need to be accesses.
 This networking layer will provide the necessary AUTH checks.